Bhupesh1x/ecommerce-app-updated/README.md

 A full stack Responsive ecommerce app created using - React JS, MongoDB, Express JS, NodeJS, TailwindCSS, Redux-Toolkit.

-This web-app all the functionalities of an ecommerce application from Authentication to view product, search product, Add to cart, Payment Options, Profile Options, Order Details.
+This web-app has all the functionalities of an ecommerce application from Authentication to view product, search product, Add to cart, Payment Options, Profile Options, Order Details, Product Review.

 And seller can add product, events, and discount codes.